Students of the Dutch bachelor’s programme, see Groepsdynamica

-Knowledge and understanding: students will acquire a general knowledge of theories in the field of group dynamics, as well as of the methodological foundations of the discipline.
+Students can recognize and identify general theories in the field of group dynamics, as well as of the methodological foundations the discipline.

-Applying knowledge and understanding: students will learn to apply a selection of insights into group dynamics to practical problems and to conceptualise these problems and offer recommendations.
-For their future career, students are prepared to solve problems and offer solutions based on knowledge from the field of group dynamics.
+For their future career, students can conceptualize problems and offer solutions based on knowledge from the field of group dynamics.

-In addition, students will learn to design simple research studies in order to assess their analyses and recommendations (proposed interventions).
+Students can design a simple research study in order to assess their theoretical analyses and recommendations (proposed interventions).